streamlit/docs/content/kb/tutorials/deploy/kubernetes.md

 ### Install and run Kubernetes

-Make sure your Kubernetes client is installed and running on your machine ([guide](https://kubernetes.io/docs/tasks/tools/#kubectl)).
+Make sure your [Kubernetes client](https://kubernetes.io/docs/tasks/tools/#kubectl), `kubectl`, is installed and running on your machine.

 ### Configure a Google OAuth Client and oauth2-proxy